AlcoholRehabHelp Logo

 Wet Brain Treatment

-The primary goal of diagnosing and treating wet brain syndrome is to lessen the symptoms and prevent the disorder from progressing.
+The primary goal of diagnosing and treating wet brain is to prevent permanent brain damage.
+A doctor should diagnose wet brain and begin treatment immediately.

 Early-stage treatment can limit and even reverse the harmful effects of thiamine deficiency.